nicolasdb/docker-learning-journey/levels/level1-basics.md

 - [ ] Can start, stop, and remove container
 - [ ] Understand Python container lifecycle and auto-stop behavior
 - [ ] Create a Dockerfile and build a custom Python container
+- [ ] Bonus: deploy python-hello-world as a webapp on streamlit

 *Need help?
 Check `rtfm/basics/container-ops.md` and `rtfm/basics/dockerfile-basics.md` for guidance.*